 Frequently Asked Questionsوڑ

+• Why is January a good time for a home reset?
 January follows the holiday season and periods of absence, making it ideal for identifying issues early before they worsen.

+• What problems are most common after the holidays?
 Plumbing leaks, airflow issues, HVAC strain, irrigation problems, and early pest activity are frequently found.

+• Do seasonal homes really need checks in winter?
 Yes.
 Many issues develop quietly during cooler months when homes are used less or left empty.

+• How often should seasonal homes be reviewed?
 Weekly or bi-weekly checks are common, depending on the property and systems.

+• What’s the main benefit of a New Year home reset?
 Peace of mind.
 Knowing your home is stable at the start of the year prevents surprises later.

 What Home Watch Professionals Look for During Every Visit